Halsey Ives

-Halsey Cooley Ives (27 October 1847 – 5 May 1911) was the founding director of the St. Louis School and Museum of Fine Arts.
-Ives was also a landscape painter, but is best remembered for the organization, administration, and popularization of art in Saint Louis, Missouri.
+Halsey Cooley Ives (27 October 1847 – 5 May 1911) was the founding director of the Saint Louis School and Museum of Fine Arts.
+Ives was also a landscape painter, but is best remembered for the organization, administration, and popularization of art in St. Louis, Missouri.

 Biography

 Ives was born in Montour Falls, New York, then called Havana, to Hiram DuBoise Ives and Teresa (née McDowell) Ives.
 He studied in the School of Art at South Kensington in England, and took courses at other art schools.
 During the Civil War he was employed as a draftsman by the United States Government, a job which sent him to Nashville, Tennessee.
 After the war, he traveled throughout the country and into Mexico, working as a designer and decorator.
 He settled in Saint Louis, to become part of the faculty at Washington University in St. Louis.